Types of Appeals:

 Please note: Brunswick County assessed real estate values reflect the market value as of January 1, 2023.
 Any inflation, deflation or other economic changes occurring after this date do not affect the county's assessed value of the property and cannot be lawfully considered when reviewing the value for adjustment.

 The first step in appealing is typically an informal review.
 This initial review is performed by a county real estate appraiser who will thoroughly review and consider your appeal.
 Once you are notified of the results of the review, you have the option of accepting the recommendation or appealing further.
-An informal review may be initiated by filing an appeal online using the link below.
+An informal review may be initiated by filing an appeal online.

-Please note that you will first need your parcel number and also be required to supply some specific information related to the property you are appealing, this information can be found on your valuation notice if you have it or by accessing the below link to Search for your record.
+Please note that you will first need your parcel number and also be required to supply some specific information related to the property you are appealing.
+This information can be found on your valuation notice if you have it or you can search for your tax record online.

 A taxpayer who owns taxable personal property may appeal the value, situs, or taxability of the property within 30 days after the date of the initial notice of value.
 If the assessor does not give separate written notice of the value to the taxpayer at the taxpayer's last known address, then the tax bill serves as notice of the value of the personal property.